do you need help with your pain?

 how is amatsu different?

-Amatsu is primarily a physical treatment.
-However, what makes Amatsu different to other treatments you may have come across is that it not only views your body as a whole, it takes into consideration that your entire life impacts on how you feel.
+What makes Amatsu different to other treatments you may have come across is that it not only views your body as a whole, it takes into consideration that your entire life impacts on how you feel.
 There are many factors that affect our well-being and, in Amatsu, this is represented by the Godai, or 'Big Five'.
 These factors are:

 When I am working with you, I am always aware of these factors and how they are impacting on your wellbeing as well as focusing on the pain or discomfort you are feeling in your body.